 Warming, perfect for 30 degree freezing weather.
 Nestled by Christmas lights and Downtown Abbey (somehow I’ve garnered a liking for this show).

 A velvet tipped tome this red tells the story of not being too ambitious.
 It knows it’s place and value.
 It isn’t too much of anything.
 Fruit, tannins, acidity all muted but there, nonetheless.
-That just leaves the roses which is just fine with me. — a month ago
+That just leaves the roses which is just fine with me. — 2 years ago

 First things first, that color.
 Supremely unique, exotically eye catching.
 A scarlet robe with medium intense fine bubbles.
 The nose is absolutely bursting with red fruit and yeasty aromas.
 Blood orange, raspberries, and pomegranate leaps from the glass.
 Mandarin orange and freshly baked bread also show up.